 Small mammals are extremely popular, particularly in circumstances of higher residential density areas, make no noise, and despite common misconception produce little to no odour.
-Small mammals are colony animals and a limit of just ten animals is simply poor animal welfare.
-This is especially applicable if different species are kept as, it further limits the ability of the pet owner to keep suitable colonies of each species if limited to a total number of eight or just two!
+Small mammals are colony animals and Council's limit is simply poor animal welfare.
+This is especially applicable if different species are kept as, it further limits the ability of the pet owner to keep suitable colonies of each species if limited to such a small total number of combined small mammal species.

-Animal Care Australia recommends the Tables in Part 18 are replaced with a reference to Animal Welfare Victoria's Codes of Practice relevant to each species, such as AWV's Code of Practice for the Housing of Caged Birds.
+Animal Care Australia recommends the table in Local Law 11, Section 40: is replaced with a reference to Animal Welfare Victoria's Codes of Practice relevant to each species, such as AWV's Code of Practice for the Housing of Caged Birds, or a state animal keeping associations' Code of Practice.